heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## What QR codes are

 A Quick Response (QR) code is a type of 2D barcode that contains small patterned squares and dots encoded with information.
-QR codes are scanned with a smartphone or tablet to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.
+QR codes are scanned with a smart device to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.
 They can be used and found on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.

 There are two types of QR codes: static and dynamic.
 Static QR codes are permanent and provide limited functionality, making them ideal for resumes, business cards, and temporary marketing campaigns.
 Once created, the encoded data in a static QR code cannot be changed, and you cannot track metrics, such as the number of scans, location of scans, or device types used to scan.